Ticket Management

 Using the ticket management dashboard, you will be able to configure your tickets, coupons, and payments, as well as create different types of tickets for your public and analyze your event success.
 Besides that, you can also separate tickets per group, segmentation, custom form, or invitees' name.

-How do I enable and disable this feature?
+How do I enable this feature?

 Enabling the tickets feature